imadzajli/magic_ETL/README.md

 - utils : Contains useful code written by me to be used each time instead of writting it again and again, such us connection hadling scripts, configuration files...

-- config.json file : contains configuration needed to run the ETL correctly
+- config.json file : contains configuration needed to run the ETL correctly.

+- desc.md : in each ETL there is a desc file explaining the usecase for that real life scenario used on that ETL example (airflow sample).